sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 _To duplicate a segment:_

-1. Click the Action Menu next to the name of the segment you wish to duplicate.
+1. From the Contact Lists page, click the Action Menu next to the name of the segment you wish to duplicate.
 1. Select **Duplicate**.